455-labs/digifinder/docs/RETROSPECTIVE.md

 **GitHub** was used for version control, enabling team members to work on separate branches and merge changes through pull requests.
 Development progress was tracked using a shared to-do list, which was updated continuously as the project evolved.

 To maintain a clean and professional commit history, the team agreed on a unified commit message guideline.
 This helped keep the repository organized and made it easier to follow the development process over time.

+## Individual Contributions

+### Dark Mode

+Implemented a theme-aware dark mode using CSS variables and Vuetify theming.
+The goal was to improve visual comfort in low-light enviroments and ensure consistent styling across all components.

+### Tooltips

+Added tooltips to interactive elements such as buttons and icons to improve usability and clarity, especially for first-time users.
+Tooltips provide contextual hints without cluttering the UI.

+### Mobile-First Design

+Focused on a mobile-first approach throughout the layout and styling process.
+Components were initially designed for smaller screens and progressivey enhanced for tablet and desktop views using media queries.

+### Mobile Hamburger Menu

+As part of the mobile-first design, header action buttons were moved under a hamburger menu on small screens.
+During the planning phase, it was identified that displaying multiple action buttons directly in the header was not intuitive on mobile devices.
+Grouping these actions into a hamburger menu improved usability, clarity and touch accessibility on phones.

 ## Core Idea